 Final Thoughts

-That wraps up our guide on the best things to do and places to visit in County Mayo.
+That wraps up our guide on the best things to do for nature enthusiasts in County Mayo.
 Traditionally most guests will visit Kerry and Galway, but we hope that we have (if even just a little bit) twisted your leg and made you consider a visit to this gem of Ireland.

 In terms of beautiful scenery, warm hospitable people and all round great craic, County Mayo is hard to beat.
-For outdoor enthusiasts, there are few places to match it.
-For those wishing to experience an authentic west of Ireland experience, the county ticks so many boxes.
+For outdoor lovers, there are few places to match it.
+For those wishing to experience an authentic west of Ireland experience, the county ticks many boxes.

 Is visiting Mayo on your Ireland bucket list?